containerbuildsystem/cachito/README.md

   to be replaced by a local module by default (e.g. `<this-module>/submodule => ./local-module`),where a submodule is an internal module (placed in non-root directory) in a multi-module hierarchy (read more about [multi-module repositories](https://github.com/golang/go/wiki/Modules#faqs--multi-module-repositories)).
+* `cachito_workers_rubygems_file_deps_allowlist` - for each package, it contains a list of RubyGems PATH dependencies that are allowed to be present in `Gemfile.lock`.
+This configuration is a dictionary with the keys as package names and the values  as lists of dependency names.
+  This defaults to `{}`.
 * `cachito_request_file_logs_dir` - the directory to write the request specific log files.
 If `None`, per request log files are not created.
 This defaults to `None`.
 * `cachito_request_file_logs_format` - the format for the log messages of the request specific log files.